-The Tower is now open and timed-entry tickets are available online.
+The CN Tower’s timed-entry tickets are available online.
 Tickets are also available at self-serve kiosks onsite but entry is not guaranteed due to reduced capacity.
 You can also reserve Edgewalk at the CN Tower, now with added health precautions in place.
 Learn more about health and safety measures for your visit.

 The aquarium is open from 10 a.m. to 8 p.m., with timed tickets sold online for a safe visit.
-All programs, dive shows and tours are temporarily suspended, with no food or beverages for sale.
+All programs, dive shows and tours are temporarily suspended.
+The café is also currently closed, with no outside food permitted.
 Learn more about the aquarium’s safety measures before you visit.

 The Toronto Islands are open with updated safety measures for ferry service.

 Visitors must buy online advance tickets that are only valid for the selected day of purchase.
 Ferries run on reduced capacity for physical distancing and have a limit of 5,000 tickets per day.